-Armando Besomi, the late president of the Society for the Protection of Animals (SPA) of Bellinzona, suggested to Elsa and Alex to become their experts for hedgehogs.
+Armando Besomi, the late president of Society for the Protection the (SPA) of Animals Bellinzona. suggested to Elsa and Alex to become their experts for hedgehogs.
 The board of the SPA decided immediately to integrate in the SPA the hedgehog sanctuary of Maggia.
 There, all those small animals could be taken care of and eventually be released in the place where they had been found once they would have fully recovered.
-That decision was easy to take, but performing that task, however, turned out to be much more demanding.
+That decision was easv to take. performing that task, however, turned out to be much more demanding.

 First of all, we had to obtain government permission for looking after such wild animals, which were protected by law.
-Although Elsa, medical nurse by profession, had already had such an experience in another canton ten years earlier, the health of the first hedgehog did not show any improvement.
+Although Elsa. medical nurse One of the two new pens at the sanctuary in Maggia.
+It was profession, had already had such an experience in another canton ten years earlier, the health of the first hedgehog did not show any improvement.
 Elsa and Alex decided to take a training course for the care of such animals with the Swiss umbrella association "Pro Igel" (pro hedgehog) in the Canton of Zurich.

-Our professional knowledge was constantly improved and updated. but the facilities turned out to be insufficient and were not able to respond to the new and continuous requirements.
-An indoor cage for the care of these animals (infirmary) and an outside pen hedgehogs during for the phase recovery were necessary.
+Our professional knowledge was constantly improved and updated, but the facilities turned out to be insufficient and were not able to respond to the new and continuous requirements.
+An indoor cage for the care of these animals (infirmary) and an outside pen for hedgehogs during the recovery phase were necessary.

-The first indoor cage could host up to 6 hedgehogs or any more cubs. lt was easily accessible and allowed us. and still does. to work efficiently and quickly.
-The same is true for the outside pen, where hedgehogs were able recover to Eventually a second cage was added to the infirmary.
+The first indoor cage could host up to 6 hedgehogs or many more cubs.
+It was easily still does. and to work efficiently and quickly.
+The same is true for the outside pen, where hedgehogs were able recover to fast.
+Eventually a second cage was added to the infirmary.